alexonbstudio/wp-api/README.md

 4) Easy for novice level
 5) Get data only on your website from your serveur

+## requirement

+read the documentation on https://alexonbstudio.yo.fr/documentation

++ Basic for free with ads post
++ Buiness Not free GET DATA Custom post

 ## Documents

 Access to our [documents](docs/), build laters available soon in french and in english.